 Assuming the same five-year period from investment to exit and an IRR of around 15%, Fund No. 1 and No.3 should see net investment gains of 100% (1.155 = 2.0).
 Performance fees would come to around 20% of the (100%) investment gain on the amount invested.
 In the case of the En Fund, since Mercuria is serving only as the investment advisor, its performance fees would be paid in a different form.

 SG&A expenses are mainly employee salaries and bonuses.
-Mercuria said it finished expanding its workforce in FY12/18 (increasing its headcount to 55, an increase of nine employees over the end of FY12/17).
-In FY12/20, the company had 61 employees (57 employees in FY12/19).
+Mercuria said it finished expanding its workforce in FY12/18.
+In FY12/21, the company had 78 employees (61 in FY12/20).
 With the number of employees expected to remain unchanged, we project payroll expenses (other than bonuses) to increase slowly between FY12/20 and FY12/25.
 As employee bonuses equal around 30% of performance fees, the amount of bonuses paid will vary year to year depending on performance fees received.

 Company initiatives to secure long-term sources of revenue include business succession matching platform BIZMA, investment in a Chinese fintech company, and formation of Chinese fintech fund.